MK2112/nn-zero-to-hero-notes/10 - Deep Dive into LLMs/10 - Deep Dive into LLMs.md

 ### GPT-2: Training and Inference

 GPT-2 is an LLM that was released by OpenAI in 2019.
-Along with this release, the paper accompanying paper [Language Models are Unsupervised Multitask Learners (Radford, et al. 2019)](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) was published.
+Along with this release, the accompanying paper [Language Models are Unsupervised Multitask Learners \[Radford, et al. 2019\]](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) was published.

 > **GPT stands for General Pretrained Transformer**.<br> GPT-2 is indeed not a single model, but a series of models with different sizes:
 > - GPT-2 Small: $124\text{M}$